HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

 * Transfer data from the retreived resources/documents/messages according to the Source Standards mapping and Output mapping requirements.
 * Create a MessageHeader resource with all relevant submitter information
 * Ensure the Patient resource exists and is based on the US Core Patient Profile
-* Assemble a Bundle that conforms to the CREDSSubmission Bundle profile
+* Assemble a Bundle that conforms to the CREDSSubmission Bundle profile or the appropriate FHIR Implementation Guide requirements
 * Validate the Bundle and all entries

 ##### Success Criteria
-* A fully validated CREDSSubmission Bundle exists
+* A fully validated Submission Bundle exists